-YouTube: logo inspired typography
+YouTube: logo-inspired typography

-In closely re-aligning brand visuals in order to create a bespoke corporate branding typeface, greater consistency was added to the YouTube brand; with each design element now instantly recognizable in its own right.
+In closely re-aligning brand visuals in order to create a bespoke corporate branding typeface, greater consistency was added to the YouTube brand; with each design element instantly recognizable in its own right.
 Standing out amongst competitors in a fast moving industry, YouTube now has a modern font that “can communicate its brand with only a glance.”

 IBM: the death of Helvetica

-Designed to be used across all content and platforms, IBM Plex came about after Todd Simmons– IBM’s VP of brand experience and design, realized that when covering up IBM's logo, unlike all best corporate typefaces, it did nothing to reflect IBM’s brand.
+After a century of utilizing Helvetica Neue, IBM Plex was born last year, and has since become the poster boy for custom corporate typefaces.
+Designed to be used across all content and platforms, IBM Plex was created after Todd Simmons– IBM’s VP of brand experience and design - realized that IBM's brand was not reflected through anything other than the logo.
 With numerous other companies using Helvetica, IBM was missing out on a key way to engage users in its unique brand experience.

 When discussing the need for a new type which was befitting of the organization in an interview with Fast Company, Simmons reflected on the nature of their brand, stating: “We’re on the front lines of new technologies that are going to transform the way we do things...
 Helvetica was designed to be neutral.
 IBM is not a neutral company; it’s an opinionated company”.